anupama-gupta/Hypernymy/README.md

 Implements a Binary CLassification Task (hypernym relation or not) using linear SVM.

-The following feature vector representations are tested:
+The following feature vector representation methods are used:

 1)  Word2Vec hypnonym vectors